plumvillage/newsletter/src/2024/en/articles/interview-with-the-daffodil-family.md

 ***Br.
 Nhat Vu*** *(True Rain of Oneness):* I had practiced and even taught mindfulness for a long time already, trying to help people who suffered from chronic pain in hospitals and also employees in companies.
 Being totally on my own, I quickly got exhausted, because there was so much suffering.
 That is how I came to consider monastic life, in order to be part of a Sangha, experienced and deeply rooted, so that I could be stronger in the practice of love and understanding, develop joy and happiness and then be of a better support for more people.

-***Newsletter team:*** There are people who feel that it’s easy to take refuge in the Buddha, the Dharma, but not the Sangha.
+***Editorial team:*** There are people who feel that it’s easy to take refuge in the Buddha, the Dharma, but not the Sangha.
 Community life is quite challenging, especially for those coming from the West.
 How is your experience of living with the Plum Village community?
 How is your experience of sharing rooms with many people?

 ***Br.
 Nhat Van:*** I grew up in a boarding school, which hosted hundreds of children, from age ten and only coming home for weekends.
 I was sleeping in a dorm of around 30 to 100 children.
 So I’m used to wearing uniforms, short hair, fine manners, ceremonies and living together (laughter).
 I made strong friendships for life there; it taught me brotherhood, sisterhood, and siblinghood.
 So sharing in a community is being at home completely for me and I am very happy living together.